 Report for presentation to the Houses of the Oireachtas

-I have audited the financial statements of the Ireland Strategic Investment Fund for the year ended 31 December 2015 under the National Treasury Management Agency Act 1990 (as amended).
-The financial statements comprise the statement of financial position, the statement of comprehensive income, the statement of changes in net assets, the statement of cash flows and the related notes.
-The financial statements have been prepared in the form prescribed under section 12 of the National Treasury Management Agency Act 1990 (as amended), and in accordance with generally accepted accounting practice in Ireland.
+I have audited the financial statements of the National Debt of Ireland for the year ended 31 December 2015 under the National Treasury Management Agency Act, 1990 (as amended).
+The financial statements comprise the service of national debt, the national debt statement, the national debt cash flow statement, the statement of movement in national debt and the related notes.
+The financial statements have been prepared in the form prescribed under section 12 of the National Treasury Management Agency Act, 1990 (as amended).

 Responsibilities of the National Treasury Management Agency

-The National Treasury Management Agency (the Agency) is responsible for the preparation of the financial statements, for ensuring that they give a true and fair view and for ensuring the regularity of transactions.
+The National Treasury Management Agency (the Agency) is responsible for the preparation of the financial statements, for ensuring that they properly present the balance outstanding on the national debt at year end, and the debt service cost for the year, and for ensuring the regularity of transactions.

 Responsibilities of the Comptroller and Auditor General